WELCOME TO WITH THE FIRE ON HIGH BLOG TOUR hosted by yours truly, in partnership with HarperCollins International!

 Y’ALL I CAN’T BELIEVE THIS IS FINALLY HAPPENING

-The first time I saw the cover reveal for With the Fire on High *which I have been waiting*, SIS, I was like…
+The first time I saw the cover reveal for With the Fire on High *which I have been waiting for*, SIS, I was like…

-Thanks to HarperCollins International, I now have the incredible opportunity to share with you all the COVER DESIGN PROCESS and BEHIND-THE-SCENES LOOK on the cover jacket of With the Fire on High, written by Art Director, Erin Fitzsimmons herself!
+Thanks to HarperCollins International, I now have the incredible opportunity to share with you all the COVER DESIGN PROCESS and BEHIND THE SCENES LOOK on the cover jacket of With the Fire on High, made possible by Art Director, Erin Fitzsimmons herself!

 Erin Fitzsimmons is an Art Director for HarperCollins Children’s Books with a passion for typography and hand-lettering and also one of the persons behind The Poet X cover.
 (No surprise there, right?)